niccolo-sfregola/niccolosfregola/README.md

-# Hi, I'm Niccolò Sfregola 👋
+# Hi, I'm Niccolò Sfregola!

 Master’s student in Quantum Science and Technology at TUM and LMU Munich and Research Assistant at Walther-Meißner-Institut